Patika-Getir-Java-BootCamp/hw-1-okturan/README.md

-## 1 – Why we need to use OOP?
+## 1 – Why do we need to use OOP?
 Some major OOP languages?

 <details>
 <summary>Answer 1 ↓</summary>